Inés Bergua: 2024

+2025

 In 2025, she continued in the group, debuting with a new formation along Andrea Corral, Marina Cortelles, Andrea Fernández, Lucía Muñoz and Salma Solaun, at the World Cup in Sofia winning gold in the All-Around and with 3 balls & 2 hoops.
 A week later they performed exhibitions of their routines in Ourense.
 In May, they took part in the World Cup in Portimão.
 Selected for the European Championships in Tallinn, she helped the group win gold in the All-Around for the first time in 33 years, winning gold in the two event finals too.
 In July, group won gold medals in all-around and both apparatus finals at the World Challenge Cup in Cluj-Napoca.
 In August, the group competed at the 2025 World Championships in Rio de Janeiro, Brazil, winning bronze medals in group all-around and 5 ribbons.
 They took 4th place in 3 balls + 2 hoops final and finished 8th in team competition together with Alba Bautista and Lucia González.

+2026

+The group debuted the following year at the World Cup in Sofia, being 11th in all-around, 15th with 5 balls and 11th with 3 hoops & 4 clubs.
+In April, they won silver in the all-around and gold with 3 hoops + 4 clubs at World Cup Baku.
+They took 7th place in 5 balls final.
+Next, they competed at World Challenge Cup in Portimão, taking gold in 5 balls and bronze in 3 hoops + 4 clubs final.

+On May 27-31, Inés and her teammates (Andrea Corral, Marina Cortelles, Andrea Fernández, Lucía Muñoz, Salma Solaun) won three gold medals (in all group events) at the 2026 European Championships in Varna.
+Spain thus repeated its achievement from the 2025 European Championships, becoming the first group in the modern era to win all group gold medals at two consecutive European Championships.
+They were 4th in team competition together with individual gymnasts Alba Bautista and Daniela Picó.
+In July, they won bronze medal in all-around behind Brazil and China at Milan World Cup and gold medal in 5 Ball final.